-Think of your tasks as short-term goals to complete—the faster you complete them, the more available time you’ll have to use for other things.Try Asana for task management
+Think of your tasks as short-term goals to complete—the faster you complete them, the more available time you’ll have to use for other things.Manage and prioritize tasks with Asana

 Timeboxing is a productive work strategy that can help you fight procrastination, reclaim lost productivity, and focus on the work that matters.